 Dry filters do have the added benefit of not even being able to bring up the question about oiling issues or anything like that.
 As the filter is completely dry there is no way oil can get onto electrical components or into the engine.
 If you find yourself uneasy about the idea of using an oiled filter even after reading all of the information provided earlier, a dry filter is going to be your best option.
 Another side benefit is that a dry filter is typically easier to clean

-STILLEN is the only major retailer who also makes their own cold air intakes.
-STILLEN has been manufacturing cold air intakes since the early 90’s and has been working with CARB to achieve exemption orders since 1995.
-Not only do we carry all of the major manufacturers such as Injen, Airaid, Volant, K&N, AEM we also manufacture our own intake kits that are seen as the leaders in their segments.
+STILLEN is the only major retailer who also designs and manufactures their own cold air intakes, and we make it all RIGHT HERE, in the USA at STILLEN HQ in Costa Mesa.
+Founded by Champion Racer Steve Millen, STILLEN has been manufacturing cold air intakes since the early 90’s, applying our championship-winning race engineering experience to our line of performance parts for street vehicles.
+After all, if we can build an 800HP race car, why wouldn’t we be the people to trust with your street car?
+STILLEN has been working with CARB to achieve exemption orders for many products since 1995.
+Not only do we carry all of the major manufacturers such as Injen, Airaid, Volant, K&N, AEM we also manufacture our own intake kits that are seen as the leaders in their segments, often delivering the most horsepower and torque to the wheels in their class.

 A frequently asked question is, what will happen to my warranty after installing a cold air intake?
 Your factory warranty will not be affected by installing a non-factory intake.
 The dealership/manufacturer has to definitively prove that the modification made to the vehicle caused the issue your vehicle is experiencing.
 It is important to know your rights on this: www.consumer.ftc.gov/articles/0138-auto-warranties-routine-maintenance